 viii.
 Management and Community Relations

-(A) Task Force: Beginning two months before any construction begins and continuing through two months after construction is completed, Maret and/or the General Contractor will meet monthly (or as often as the Task Force determines is necessary, but not more than two times per month) with a Task Force of at least seven and no more than nine neighborhood residents and ANC commissioners.
-The Task Force shall include at least one resident from each of these areas: (i) 28th Street, NW, (ii) Nebraska Avenue, NW, (iii) Utah Avenue, NW, and (iv) Rittenhouse Street, NW.
-The Task Force shall also include at least one ANC commissioner and at least two other at-large representatives.
+(A) ANC 3/4G shall create a Maret Project Task Force.
+Beginning two months before any construction begins and continuing through two months after construction is completed, Maret and/or the General Contractor will meet monthly (or as often as the Task Force determines is necessary, but not more than two times per month) with a Task Force composed of three to five ANC commissioners or Commission appointed designees.
 The Task Force members will be selected by ANC 3/4G, and their names and contact information will be posted on ANC 3/4G’s website (anc3g.org).
 Maret, the General Contractor, and the Episcopal Children’s Center may be represented at all Task Force meetings as ex-officio members and will report on the status of construction, the upcoming construction schedule, and any problems or concerns that residents have raised.

 (B) The Task Force shall provide a written framework to Maret and the General Contractor in a timely fashion before construction begins outlining the Task Force objectives and monitoring functions.
 Adoption of the framework by the Task Force will be by a simple majority.
 The minority may request that alternative views be distributed to Maret and the General Contractor.
 After presentation of the framework to Maret and the General Contractor, all parties shall agree to mutually acceptable terms that shall constitute the final construction framework.